shaun-russell/CmdTools/README.md

 # CmdTools
-I seem to be writing the same tools from scratch over and over again, so it would be a good idea to just make one good version.
+I seem to be writing the same tools from scratch over and over again, so it would be a good idea to just make one good version of each tool with a proper interface and non-hacky features.

 Open one of the folders to view the individual programs.